jyanagi/avi/scripts/README.md

 **Verified on 32.1.2:** all mapped fields populate correctly, including `mgmtIp` on service engines and `maxSes` / `vcpusPerSe` / `memoryPerSe` on service engine groups.
 Mappings on older builds (18.x, 20.x, 22.x) have not been verified; spot-check those two object types first if you run against one.

-Two edge cases the normalizer handles deliberately:

-- An NSX-T network can carry a subnet entry with no prefix, because addressing is managed upstream.
-Those are skipped rather than emitted as `/`.
-- `port_range_end` equals `port` on a single-port service, so it is only shown when it describes an actual range.

 ---

 ## Security notes